 PhD student at the School of Population and Public Health of the University of British Columbia (UBC).
 She is a research assistant at the Center on Substance Abuse at the University of British Columbia.
 Her research focuses on issues related to the legalization of cannabis in Canada and the health implications of legalization, including the use of opioids and related damages.
 More info

-The call for abstracts is open for research papers under the following thematic areas:
+Research papers will be presented under the following thematic areas:

 Discussion roundtables will feature key actors in the implementation of cannabis regulation in different thematic areas.
 The main research findings presented at the panels will be retaken and the relevance of the evidence for policymaking will be discussed.

 Dissertations by international keynote speakers elaborating on the most significant aspects of cannabis regulation.